 Risk of bankruptcy, risk of confiscation, inter-connectedness of the banking system, rehypothecation, price manipulation… Those are real risks that must be considered before deciding where to store one’s physical gold.

-Goldbroker.com has put together an investment and storage solution that offers maximum security for direct ownership of physical gold and silver.
+Goldbroker.com has put together a storage solution outside the banking system that offers maximum security for direct ownership of physical gold and silver.